sillelien/configurator/README.md

 3)

-EITHER: On each client that uses configurator you need to install git and then make sure you run the following as a background daemon:
+EITHER: On each client that uses configurator you need to name the link to the server as `scserver`.
+Install git in your client image and then make sure you run the following as a background daemon:

 ```bash
     curl http://${SCSERVER_PORT_1500_TCP_ADDR}:${SCSERVER_PORT_1500_TCP_PORT} | sh